hjoliver/cylc-doc/src/glossary.rst

          "bar.1" -> "bar.2" -> "bar.3"

    cycling
-      A cycling :term:`workflow<Cylc workflow>` is one in which the workflow repeats.
+      A cycling :term:`workflow<Cylc workflow>` is composed of repeating tasks.

       See also: